thunderbird/webext-docs/menus.rst

       :name: [``attachments``]
       :type: (array of :ref:`compose.ComposeAttachment`)

       The selected attachments of a message being composed.
+The :permission:`compose` permission is required.

    .. api-member::